acorcutt/next-apollo-provider/README.md

 ## Setup

-By default the provider will create and cache its ApolloClient across requests, so its best to create your own `withApollo.js` HOC and not apply `nextApolloProvider` to components directly.
+By default the provider will create and cache an ApolloClient for each unique URI provided to a NetworkInterface, so its best to create your own `withApollo.js` wrapper with your settings and not apply `nextApolloProvider` to components directly.

-### Create a basic HOC
+### Create a basic Wrapper

 Without settings it will try and create a client from the `GRAPHQL_URL` environment variable which should point to a graphql server.